Table of Contents

 Business is centered around smart decisions, and the decisions made from data analytics have the power to impact almost every department within a company.
 Data collected can help find customers, improve your customer retention rate, improve customer service experience, drive marketing, advertising, and public relations campaigns, increase social media interaction and followings, and uncover sales trends of your customers and employees.
 Not only does this data uncover insights for these things, but it solves current problems and improves processes in these departments.

 Business intelligence and analytics, however, go beyond just collecting the data.
 It involves analyzing and contextualizing the data collected to determine just how that data set relates to the current situation of your customer base.
 It allows you to meet your customers at their points of need using their own data.
-For example, have you ever searched for something, say a particular shoe, on Facebook, and then you open your Instagram and see an ad for that exact shoe.
 That is a perfect example of using business data analytics to meet a customer at the point of need.
 Now, while you might not be at the level of these social media giants, there are still a lot of ways you can employ business intelligence and analytics to help drive your business decisions.

 Business intelligence and analytics allow you to find out the when, the what, why and how of your relationship with your customers.
 When do they buy from you?
 What do they buy?
 How do they buy it?
 And why do they buy that particular product?
 For example, say you get a sudden spike in sales after bringing on a new content manager.
 Now, you would normally assume that there is a correlation between your new content manager and the increased sales.